 Data sync encryption

-Typically, web browsers store all the data on the device they are installed on.
+Typically, web browsers store all the data on the device.
 This includes your bookmarks, history, saved passwords, etc. These days though we use multiple devices to browse the web.
 Not being able to access your bookmarks, history, etc. on all your devices can be a real pain for some people.
 This is one of the reasons most people prefer to use Google Chrome even if it may not be the best browser on a particular platform.
 Chrome is everywhere and it can sync your data.

 chromebook sync and encryption

-However, this is achieved by sending your data and storing it onto Google’s servers.
+However, this is achieved by sending your data and storing it on Google’s servers.
 If you’re concerned, you can disable auto-sync completely in People > Sync by turning off the Sync everything toggle.
 If you value having your data available across multiple devices at all times, you can choose to encrypt it with your own passphrase.
 Encryption options are located right below all the sync toggles.
 You’ll be asked to enter a passphrase and once set up, you’ll have to enter this passphrase on every device that you want to enable sync on.
 It may sound like a chore but you only have to do it once.
-And this ensures that nobody can access your data, not even someone at Google.
+This ensures that nobody can access your data.

-You need to be very careful about this though because Google doesn’t store this passphrase on their servers.
+Be careful because Google doesn’t store this passphrase on their servers.
 That’s the whole point of it, after all.
 But that also means they can’t help you recover it.
 So if you forget it, the only option is to reset sync which means wiping all your synced data and starting fresh.
-But don’t worry, all the data that you already have on your browser will not be wiped.
-Only the data stored on Google’s servers in an encrypted form.
+But don’t worry, all the data you have on your browser will not be wiped.

 Location tracking

 Websites have always been able to get an idea about your location from your IP address.
-These days though almost all our devices ship with a built-in GPS and browsers like Chrome support it too.
+Almost all our devices ship with a built-in GPS, and browsers like Chrome support it too.
 This means websites can now also get your exact location.
 Granted, Google Chrome asks you whenever a site requests location access before granting it.
-You get to decide whether you want to share your location data or not.
-In most cases, this isn’t really necessary.
-Facebook, for instance, requests location access but it works quite alright without it too.
+You must decide whether you want to share your location data or not.
+In most cases, this isn’t necessary.
+Facebook, for instance, requests location access but it works without it too.

 chrome os location tracking